Day of CPA Exam tips: What to bring and how to be prepared

 Take a test drive

-Prometric offers CPA candidates of select exams the opportunity to take a 30-minute “dry–run” of the test center experience prior to their exam.
+Prometric offers CPA candidates of select exams the opportunity to take a 30-minute dry–run of the test center experience prior to their exam.
 Through Test Drive, candidates can walk through, on a practice basis, all check-in and testing procedures that occur at the test center on test day.
+Going through this process may help you feel more ready for the big day of the CPA exam.

 What’s your exam strategy?